Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/ENet.md

 > It has been shown that convolutional weights have a fair amount of redundancy, and each $n \times n$ convolution can be decomposed into two smaller ones following each other: one with a $n \times 1$ filter and the other with a $1 \times n$ filter jin2014flattened .

-> A sequence of operations used in the bottleneck module (projection, convolution, projection) can be seen as decomposing one large convolutional layer into a series of smaller and simpler operations, that are its low-rank approximation.
+> What’s more, a sequence of operations used in the bottleneck module (projection, convolution, projection) can be seen as decomposing one large convolutional layer into a series of smaller and simpler operations, that are its low-rank approximation.

 > Such factorization allows for large speedups, and greatly reduces the number of parameters, making them less redundant jin2014flattened .